mjtabor1/coding-challenge/README.md

 Below are some links to projects that I've worked on.

 1. [Web Scraping Application:](https://github.com/mjtabor1/TTA-Python-Projects/tree/master/TravelScrape)
-    - Description: You'll find the full details of the app and what I contributed too in the projects readme file.
+    - Description: App where I used a 3rd party API to gather information and display it to the weather information page.
+This was done using django.
+See the projects readme file for more information.